Folic Acid: The vitamin essential for good health

 Folic acid is synthetic, water-soluble vitamin B-9 used in supplements and fortified foods such as flour, ready-to-eat breakfast cereals and bread.

-Good vitamin B-9 intake can reduce the risk of heart disease, some cancers, megaloblastic anaemia and can even help protect against depression.
+Good vitamin B-9 intake can reduce the risk of heart disease, some cancers, megaloblastic anemia and can even help protect against depression.

 The amount you need depends on your age.